Free Confidential Case Evaluation

 UBS Group AG has begun liquidating two invoice finance funds at its O’Connor hedge-fund business in Chicago following the bankruptcy of auto-parts manufacturer First Brands Group.
+The brands filed for bankruptcy, initiating significant legal and financial proceedings that have impacted various financial institutions and funds.
 The liquidation follows redemption requests from investors concerned about exposure.

 The funds were marketed and offered through UBS’s wealth management and broker-dealer channels to private clients, high-net-worth individuals, family offices, and other sophisticated investors meeting income or net worth thresholds.